We keep our cats indoors for their safety. But if the outside world were safe, cats would love to experience the freedom to roam.

-Cats have natural needs that we should respect to promote their well-being
+- Cats have natural needs linked to their feline nature.

 WHY DO OUR LIFESTYLES SOMETIMES CONFLICT WITH THE NEEDS OF OUR CATS?